 26th District–Gates, Greece, Rochester

 100 Dunsmere Drive, Rochester, NY 14615

 Contact me by e-mail: email@example.com

 Monroe County Legislator Tony Micciche represents the 26th Legislative District which includes portions of the Towns of Gates, Greece and the City of Rochester, including Charlotte and the Maplewood Neighborhood.
 Tony was elected to a four year term in November 2011 and was sworn into office on January 3, 2012.
-Tony is the Vice Chairman of the Transportation Committee and is a member of the Human Services Committee.
+Tony is the Chairman of the Environment and Public Works Committee and serves on the Public Safety Committee.